vajra77/IXPQos/README.md

     app.run()
 ```

-Next, you will need to configure NGINX to proxy requests to uWSGI:
+Next, you will need to configure NGINX to proxy requests to uWSGI, as in this example:

 ```
 server {